oneeman/oneeman.github.io/quotes.md

 Vanity.--How wonderful it is that a thing so evident as the vanity of the world is so little known, that it is a strange and surprising thing to say that it is foolish to seek greatness?
 --- Blaise Pascal, Pensees 161

+In proportion as our inward life fails, we go more constantly and desperately to the post-office.
+--- Henry David Thoreau, Life Without Principle

 Indeed, it may be laid down as a rule of foreign relations that the lower the probability that advice will be taken, the more firmly it will be proffered.
 --- J. K. Galbraith, The New Industrial State